Mary Jerram: Magisterial reappointment

 After 5 years of retirement, Jerram "missed the law and […] Australia" and moved back to Australia.

 In October 2006, she was re-appointed as a full-time New South Wales magistrate.

 Coronial appointment

 Jerram was appointed by New South Wales Government Attorney-General John Hatzistergos, with the announcement made on 3 May 2007, and succeeded John Abernethy as the State Coroner of NSW.

 Commencing her (initially) 5-year contract and her tenure as State Coroner of New South Wales on 7 May 2007, Jerram became the first female State Coroner of New South Wales and was assisted by the Deputy State Coroner, His Honour Magistrate Paul A. MacMahon.
 Jerram retired in November 2013.

+Notable Cases

+In 2008, Jerram presided over an inquest into the death of Jacob Kovco.
+Kovco was a private in the Australian Army who was killed while deployed to Iraq in 2006.
+He was fatally wounded by a single shot to the head from his own Browning 9mm sidearm.
+A military inquiry found Private Kovco accidentally shot himself while mishandling his pistol.
+This conclusion was disputed by his family and on 2 April 2008, a jury inquest returned a similar verdict, finding that his death was "irresponsibly self-inflicted", and that when he pulled his gun's trigger he "disregarded the possible consequences of danger".

 Personal life

 Jerram was married to Ian Cameron, with whom she had joined the Australian Labor Party in October 1975.
 Jerram left the ALP around 1987.

 Jerram relocated to the Sydney suburb of Beecroft in 1969 with Cameron and her two children.
 She moved to Balmain a few months before joining the ALP.

+Her partner since 1995 has been Philip Manning Taylor.